 When first opened there were few mills, just Forest Mill.
 The opening of the railway stimulated the opening of the many other mills.

-The station closed to passengers in 1951 and the railway continued until 1964.
+The station closed to passengers in 1951, the box in 1958 and the railway continued until 1964.

 To the north of the station Yarrow Mill was served by a siding on the east side of the line, St Mary's Mills had a siding on the west side, Ettrick Mills on the east, and to the north was Level Crossing Road (a name it retains today).

 Abbotsford Ferry [2nd]

 Angling Club Cottage

 |Location names in dark blue are on the same original line.|